 Span types average duration and dependenciesedit

-The Average duration by span type chart visualizes each span type’s average duration and helps you determine which spans could be slowing down transactions.
+The Time spent by span type chart visualizes each span type’s average duration and helps you determine which spans could be slowing down transactions.
 The "app" label displayed under the chart indicates that something was happening within the application.
 This could signal that the agent does not have auto-instrumentation for whatever was happening during that time or that the time was spent in the application code and not in database or external requests.

 Displaying dependencies for services instrumented with the Real User Monitoring (RUM) agent requires an agent version ≥ v5.6.3.